Biodegradable Plastics vs Corflute® and Polypropylene

 Lower Carbon Footprint

 Producing polypropylene from recycled material consumes less energy than creating new material.
-By choosing Promeg PP or Corflute, you’re not only recycling but also cutting down on energy use and greenhouse gas emissions.
+By choosing our ecorange products like Promeg PP or Corflute, you’re not only recycling but also cutting down on energy use and greenhouse gas emissions.

 Real-World Usability